Productivity against Creativity?

 4. Illumination.
 Finally, the creative idea jumps into consciousness.

 Although the creative idea may appear at any time, to invent, your mind must be prepared beforehand, consciously or unconsciously.
-This is a thorough work that can be done better with a good organization: Search process, research, brainstorming, associating ideas, finding analogies, etc.
+This is a thorough work that can be done better with good organization: search processes, research, brainstorming, associating ideas, finding analogies, etc.

-Therefore, both at the beginning and at the end of the the creative process, you need some planning and organization.
-These are times when you have to switch to convergent thinking and establish clearly the path to take.
+Therefore, both at the beginning and at the end of the creative process, you need some planning and organization skills.
+These are times when you have to switch to convergent thinking and clearly establish the path to take.

-Personal productivity methods are tools that help you focus on what really matters, not a lock to your creativity.
-On the contrary, if you know on what you must focus at any time, it will be more difficult for your brain to get distracted by nonsense when it comes the time to be creative.
+Personal productivity methods are tools that help you focus on what really matters, not a lock on your creativity.
+On the contrary, if you know what you must focus on most at any time, it will be more difficult for your brain to get distracted by nonsense when it comes time to be creative.
 It will also be much easier for you to get in the zone and flow.

-Also, being creative does not mean you do not have to do mundane, repetitive tasks.
-Tasks that can generate crises and kill your creativity if you do not define and plan them properly.
-Automating repetitive tasks and having a task management system you trust, not only will let you have more time avaliable, but also your mind will have more room for creative thinking.
+Also, being creative does not mean you don’t have to do mundane, repetitive tasks.
+Tasks that can generate crises and kill your creativity if you do not define and plan for them properly.
+Automating repetitive tasks and having a task management system you trust will not only let you have more time available, but will also give your mind more room for creative thinking.

 I consider myself pretty creative.
-Most of my work is to find simple solutions to complex problems.
+Most of my work is devoted toward finding simple solutions to complex problems.
 Sometimes a happy idea comes to me while I am taking a walk by the beach listening to music on my iPod, and sometimes I suddenly wake up at midnight with an idea to solve a problem I could not find when I was awake.
 But most of the time, great ideas come to me when I am working, as a result of my scheduled actions and a detailed investigation of the problem.
-As a result of my personal organization.
+In short, as a result of my personal organization.

 Francisco Sáez